dennisXZX/react-feedback-collection/README.md

 );
 ```

-3. User grants permission to the application and be redirected back to an authentication complete URL with a code
+3. User grants permission to the application and be redirected back to the callbackURL specified in the strategy with a code

-4. Extract the code from URL and send request to Google with code included
+4. PassportJS Extracts the code from URL and sends request to Google with the code included

 ```
 // After user grants permission and Google redirects the user back with a code, Passport extracts the Google code from URL and then asks Google for user details we specified with the Google code included